Saucony Cohesion TR7 Review Facts

 This is a good shoe for the runner who is looking for a more stable running partner.
 The technology used in the midsole, especially the heel gripping system, provide the runner with a more guided, improved stride.
 This system ensures that the heel strikes in the middle on each stride and this reduces the runner's propensity for overpronation.
 Over time, technology like this can actually improve a runner's form.

 If you are looking for a natural or minimalistic running shoe, look elsewhere.
 This shoe has a 12mm drop.
 The added support and cushioning, especially in the heel of this shoe, keeps it from having that natural feel that some runners are looking for.
 On the opposite side of that, while it doesn't have a natural feel, it does offer extra stability and runners who were looking for the extra support in the heel and arch found it in this shoe.

-- IMEVA midsole foam is a lighter weight option than a midsole compression foam.
-This foam provides a cushioned ride without feeling too cumbersome.
+- IMEVA midsole foam provides a cushioned ride without feeling too cumbersome

-- Triangle lugs on the underfoot improve grip and help the runner feel confident and protected even on slippery or jagged surfaces.
+- Triangle lugs improve grip even on slippery or jagged surfaces

 The Saucony TR7 is an older iteration of this shoe.
 It is a unique trail shoe that can also be used as a road shoe and it contains some of the best technology for stabilizing the heel and protecting against injuries.
 It is not the shoe for your intense trail adventures like some other more durable, aggressive trail shoes

 , but it is a quality all around shoe from a trusted brand.
 As mentioned, this is an older version of the shoe, and while the price will reflect the older model in that it will be more affordable than the newer version, the updates added to the newer model bring this shoe to the next level.